-3602.34 MANAGED HEALTH PLAN
+MANAGED HEALTH PLAN

-Provides one or more products which: 1) integrate financing and management with delivery of health care services to an enrolled population; 2) employ or contract with an organized provider network which delivers services and (as a network or individual provider) shares financial risk or has some incentive to deliver quality, cost-effective services; and, 3) use an information system capable of monitoring and evaluating patterns of covered persons' uses of medical services and the cost of those services.
+Provides one or more products which:

+- a. integrate financing and management with delivery of health care services to an enrolled population; - b. employ or contract with an organized provider network which delivers services and (as a network or individual provider) shares financial risk or has some incentive to deliver quality, cost-effective services; and, - c. use an information system capable of monitoring and evaluating patterns of covered persons' uses of medical services and the cost of those services.